commercetools/commercetools-jvm-sdk/README.md

 * SDK for building online shops using the [Play Framework](http://www.playframework.com/), built on top of the Java client

 ## Building
 This project is built using `sbt`.
-If you want to run the tests run
+If you want to execute the tests run
 ```
 sbt test
 ```